ratnamanasa-02/FlyHigh/README.md

 # FlyHigh
-Built an airline reservation system using Javafx, SQL database,Scene Builder and fxml Attached a login and signup page connecting to SQL database Introduced seat booking and payment section for the user to continue Also added cancellation of tickets and Booking Info.
+Built an airline reservation system using JavaFX, SQL database, Scene Builder, and FXML.
+Integrated a login and signup page connected to the SQL database.
+Introduced functionalities for seat booking and payment, along with features for ticket cancellation and access to booking information